Experimental review on the chiral magnetic effect in relativistic heavy ion collisions: Experimental results and discussion

 As the number of clusters contributing to the background is not necessarily proportional to the final-state particle multiplicity with a percent accuracy, the uncertainty on the baseline is on the same order of the difference between inverse multiplicity scaling (the lower dashed purple line in Fig.~\ref{fig:isobar}) and the relative abundances of clusters, $r\equiv(N_\sos-N_\sss)/N_\sss$ (the upper dashed purple line in Fig.~\ref{fig:isobar}).
 As can be seen, the $\dg/v_2$ isobar ratios are mostly in-between these two baseline estimates.
 Clearly, at this level of accuracy, one cannot conclude on the existence of the CME or the lack thereof, and a more accurate estimate of the background accounting for the nonflow effects must be performed~\cite{Feng:2021pgf,Feng:2024eos}.

 Such an estimate of the ``baseline'' in the isobar comparison has been made by the STAR Collaboration in Refs.~\cite{STAR:2023gzg,STAR:2023ioo}.
 A 2D fitting method of two-particle correlations in $(\deta,\dphi)$ was used to estimate the (difference) in nonflow contamination in $v_2\two$ measurements.
 The three-particle nonflow contamination was estimated by the \hijing\ model following Ref.~\cite{Feng:2021pgf}.
 Since \hijing\ does not include collective flow, its entire three-particle correlations can be used as an estimate of the RP-independent three-particle correlation background~\cite{Wang:1991xy,Wang:1998bha}.
 It was found that the nonflow contribution to $v_2$ and the three-particle correlation background were both smaller in Ru+Ru collisions, presumably due to the larger multiplicity dilution in Ru+Ru collisions.
 The two effects partially cancel each other, and the net effect turns out to be slightly negative compared to the baseline estimated from $r$.
 These are shown by the brown lines accompanied by shaded bars in Fig.~\ref{fig:isobar} for four of the $\dg/v_2$ isobar ratio measurements, where the cumulant method is used in measuring $v_2\two$.
 The measurements of the $\dg/v_2$ isobar ratios are consistent with the estimated background baselines, within approximately $1\sigma$ uncertainty.
-An upper limit of approximately 10\% for $\fcme$ is extracted for each of the four measurements at the confidence level of 95\%.
+Assuming the magnetic field square difference of 15\% between the isobar systems, an upper limit of approximately 10\% for $\fcme$ is extracted for each of the four measurements at the confidence level of 95\%.
+Nevertheless, we note that the RP-independent three-particle correlations and their systematic uncertainties are estimated by models.
 For reference, the highest precision data point of the $\dg/v_2$ isobar ratios in Fig.~\ref{fig:isobar} has a statistical uncertainty of 0.4\%, which corresponds to an uncertainty of approximately $3\%$ in terms of $\fcme$.